Seabrook Primary School is a wonderful place to learn and provides a fun and nurturing environment for children.

 Breakfast Club is available every morning from 7.50am to 8.40am, and gives children the chance to see their peers and eat a nutritious breakfast before the school day begins.
 Children who come along get a bowl of cereal, some toast and a drink of juice, all for £2.00.

 We run a number of extra-curricular clubs, both at lunchtimes and after school.
-The clubs available can include Multi-Sports, Art, Recorders, Choir, Football, Urban Saints, Gardening, Card-Making and Prayer club, although we vary them each year to provide a wide range of experiences.
+The clubs available can include Multi-Sports, Art, Recorders, Choir, Football, Urban Saints, Gardening, Creative, Computer, Circus Skills and Prayer club, although we vary them each year to provide a wide range of experiences.

 Family Liaison Officer